-With all components created, the assembly should look like this:
+With all components created, the assembly should look like this if using suggested names:

-The assembly should change from INACTIVE state (grey circle) to ACTIVE state (green circle with a tick).
+During deployment, an assembly changes from an INACTIVE state (grey circle) to an ACTIVE state (green circle with a tick).

 A completed assembly can be saved, then deployed; a successfully deployed and active assembly will show a green circle with a tick inside it.

-Once the assembly has entered the active state (a green solid circle with a tick) open a Query document; this can be done by clicking [+] next to Queries in the left-hand entity tree or from the Document bar along the top.
+When an assembly is active (a green solid circle with a tick), open a Query document; click [+] next to Queries in the left-hand entity-tree or from the Document bar along the top.